Let your groups discover what these publications are saying about Boston’s most unique tour…

 “Pranzo al Sacco” (Bag lunch to go)

 If your schedule has you dashing from the North End to Newport with no time to stop for lunch in the neighborhood, allow us to order lunch to go.
 As we visit the stores on tour, each stop will have a special taste of the North End to put into your provided lunch bag.
-You can then enjoy your treats in the bus, or on the Greenway, on the way to your next experience.
-If preferred, the bag can be premade for pickup at the end of the tour. – $24pp.
+You can then enjoy your treats on the Greenway, or on the bus on the way to your next experience.
+If preferred, the bag can be pre-made for pickup at the end of the tour. — $34pp.
 Min/Max 10-60.

 “Pranzo e Scuola di Cucina” (Lunch and cooking demonstration)